-In common with many not-for-profit organizations, the Organization derives revenue from fundraising, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of this revenue was limited to the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to fundraising revenue, net revenue over expenses and cash flows from operations for the years ended December 31, 2018 and 2017, current assets as at December 31, 2018 and 2017, and unrestricted net assets as at January 1 and December 31, 2017 and 2018.
-Our audit opinion on the financial statements for the year ended December 31, 2017 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many not-for-profit organizations, the Organization derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of this revenue was limited to the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to donations revenue, excess of revenue over expenses (expenses over revenue) and cash flows from operations for the years ended December 31, 2019 and 2018, current assets as at December 31, 2019 and 2018, and fund balances as at January 1 and December 31, 2018 and 2019.
+Our audit opinion on the financial statements for the year ended December 31, 2018 was modified accordingly because of the possible effects of this limitation in scope.